Benoker/DockingFrames/docking-frames-core/readme_full.txt

 * 1 * Writing new applications *
 ********************************

-The easiest way to write new applications is to use the common-project.
-For that you should perform these steps:
+The easiest way to write new applications is to use the common-project (if you want to know why, please read the introduction of "core.pdf").
+To use the common-project you should perform these steps:

 - include "bin/docking-frames-core.jar" into your class-path.
 - include "bin/docking-frames-common.jar" into your class-path.